bombaywalla/vozi/README.md

 ### Quickstart example

 Make sure a browser is running.
-And there is nothing listening on the default O port of 10666.
+And there is nothing listening on the default Oz port of 10666.

 Then